just-the-docs/just-the-docs/docs/navigation/main/levels.md

 ## Multi-level Child Pages

 Child pages can themselves have children, to any number of levels.

-#### Example
+### Example: pages with (recursive) children
+{: .text-delta }

 ```yaml
 ---